Joe91/fun-bots/docs/REVIEW_FINDINGS.md

 [BotMovement.lua:380-384](../ext/Server/Bot/BotMovement.lua#L380-L384)
 `_InvertPathDirection = CheckProbability(P)` sets an absolute value.
 A bot that is already inverted is switched to forward with probability `1-P`, which is usually the likely outcome.
 The intended behaviour is `if CheckProbability(P) then invert = not invert end`.

 **B35.
-PathSwitcher ignores better paths when the best one was filtered out** [PathSwitcher.lua:234-246](../ext/Server/PathSwitcher.lua#L234-L246), [PathSwitcher.lua:270-282](../ext/Server/PathSwitcher.lua#L270-L282)
+PathSwitcher ignores better paths when the best one was filtered out** — ✅ fixed [PathSwitcher.lua:234-246](../ext/Server/PathSwitcher.lua#L234-L246), [PathSwitcher.lua:270-282](../ext/Server/PathSwitcher.lua#L270-L282)
 `s_HighestPriority` is updated *before* the validity filter on line 239.
 If the highest-priority link fails the filter (for example, a base path), `s_HighestPrioPathsIndex` is empty, `GetRandomInt(1, 0)` is called, and the function returns `false`.
 A valid path whose priority is still higher than the current one is then skipped.
 *Fix:* update `s_HighestPriority` only for paths inserted into `s_ValidPaths`.